LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/Survey-dashboard-messaging.md

 ### Limitations

+1. SURVEY OUTCOME attribute filters the Survey Level page only.
-1. Analytics Builder will only reflect data of surveys configured in the Bot Studio.
+2. Analytics Builder will only reflect data of surveys configured in the Bot Studio.
 (External bots are not supported at this time).
-2. Chat survey data is entirely separate from messaging survey data.
+3. Chat survey data is entirely separate from messaging survey data.
 Chat survey data can be accessed via the existing predefined dashboards (agent activity, survey activity, skill activity, and ops & staffing), while the messaging survey data appears only in the messaging performance predefined dashboard.
-3. Emojis configured anywhere in the survey properties (name, question name, answer text, etc.) will not be presented in Analytics Builder but replaced with blank spaces.
+4. Emojis configured anywhere in the survey properties (name, question name, answer text, etc.) will not be presented in Analytics Builder but replaced with blank spaces.
-4. Free text questions can not be analyzed.
+5. Free text questions can not be analyzed.

 ## Custom reports